reddit/baseplate.py/docs/api/baseplate/observers/sentry.rst

    # the DSN provided by Sentry for your project
    sentry.dsn = https://decaf:face@sentry.local/123

-   # optional: string to identify this client installation
-   sentry.site = my site

    # optional: the environment this application is running in
    sentry.environment = staging

-   # optional: comma-delimited list of module prefixes to ignore when
-   # determining where an error came from
-   sentry.exclude_paths = foo, bar

-   # optional: comma-delimited list of module prefixes to include for
-   # consideration when drilling down into an exception
-   sentry.include_paths = foo, bar

-   # optional: comma-delimited list of fully qualified names of exception
-   # classes (potentially with * globs) to not report.
-   sentry.ignore_exceptions = my_service.UninterestingException

    # optional: percent chance that a given error will be reported
    # (defaults to 100%)
    sentry.sample_rate = 37%

-   # optional: comma-delimited list of fully qualified names of processor
+   # optional: comma-delimited list of fully qualified names of exception
-   # classes to apply to events before sending to Sentry. defaults to
+   # classes to not report.
-   # raven.processors.SanitizePasswordsProcessor
-   sentry.processors = my_service.SanitizeTokenProcessor
+   sentry.ignore_errors = my_service.UninterestingException

    ...